mattdeluco/mattdeluco.github.io/content/about.md

 I am currently employed as a Manager, Engineering and Senior Software Engineer at [Connected](https://www.connected.io).

-Please visit my [Career page](/career) for a complete employement listing.
+Please visit my [Career page](/career) for a complete employment listing.

 ## Projects